Eligibility for 2023 – 2024 program

 - Homeschooled children and children who are enrolled in Public or Private school are all welcome.

+Applications are accepted throughout the year with rolling admissions when space is available.
 When you apply, you will indicate any and all days of the week that could work for your family.

 If your child will be enrolled in public or private school, you will also need to speak with your child’s school about your child missing school one day per week to attend NatureYear instead.
 You should do this after a program spot is offered – you do not need to contact your child’s school before you know if we will have an available program spot.